Registration is now closed.

 The 2019 Conservation Summit will be held on Nov.
 1-2 at Forest Beach Migratory Preserve.

 The Western Great Lakes Bird and Bat Observatory is accepting registrations now for the third annual Southeastern Wisconsin Conservation Summit to be held at Forest Beach Migratory Preserve in Ozaukee County on Nov.
 1-2.
 Registration is $35 a day, or $60 for two days, and can be completed on the form below.
-Students must register, but due to generous sponsors, their registration fees are waived.
+Due to generous sponsors, student registration fees have been waived.
 Registration includes morning coffee, lunch and afternoon snacks.
 A Young Professionals Break-out session will provide valuable professional development tips for college students.
 To view details see below.

 The conference is designed to foster regional collaboration and networking by providing an opportunity to meet and listen to the people who are conducting terrific work here in southeastern Wisconsin.

 The two-day summit will include more than 40 speakers and focus on all topics environmental: past, current, and future research and monitoring, conservation advocacy, and ecological restoration being conducted in southeastern Wisconsin by diverse actors: area faculty and undergraduate and graduate students; staff members of nonprofit organizations, land trusts, nature centers, and county governments; landowners; consultants; and many other interested parties.